How to Prevent De-Icing Salt from Damaging Concrete In Winter

 Concrete Suppliers Offer Tips to Help Keep Your Concrete in Good Condition during the Winter

-Winter weather means plenty of salt on roads and driveways.
-But that salt can cause damage to concrete, especially when it’s new.
-If your concrete is not mixed, installed, sealed, and/or cured properly, it will be at risk of being weaker and more susceptible to damage in winter from below-freezing temperatures and de-icing salts.
+Winter is here, and winter weather means plenty of salt dumped on roads and driveways.
+That salt can damage concrete, especially if it’s new.
+If your concrete is not mixed, installed, sealed, or cured properly, it’s at risk of being weaker and more susceptible to damage in winter from below-freezing temperatures and de-icing salts.
 Simply put, it’s never been more important to invest in a concrete sealer and other protective products!

-So the best thing you can do to protect your concrete and your investment during the harsh winter—and save your money come spring—is to ensure you have quality concrete from concrete suppliers and understand these causes of damage and how you can prevent it.
+So the best thing you can do to protect your concrete and your investment during the harsh winter—and save your money come spring—is to ensure you have quality concrete from reliable and experienced concrete suppliers and understand these causes of winter damage and how you can prevent it.

 How De-Icing Salt Damages Concrete

 While concrete absorbs water, salt attracts water.
 So the salt water absorbed by the concrete will lead to concrete holding more water, and eventually becoming saturated with water.
-As more water freezes in concrete and the pressure from growing ice crystals increases, your concrete will become more damaged, with the surface likely to spall—peel, flake, or pop out.
+As more water freezes in the concrete and the pressure from growing ice crystals increases, your concrete will become more damaged, with the surface likely to spall—peel, flake, or pop out.